stan-skorin/spring-security-sandbox/README.md

 Spring security sandbox

-A simple application which utilizes Angular for a front end and Spring Boot as a backend.
-It serves as an environment to learn how Spring Security is used to secure web application.
+A simple application which utilizes Spring Boot and serves as an environment to learn how Spring Security can be intergated into a web application.